pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_squash_commit.md

+---
+# metadata #
-## pachctl squash commit
+title:  pachctl squash commit

-Squash the sub-commits of a commit.
+description: "Squash the sub-commits of a commit.
+The data in the sub-commits will remain in their child commits.\nThe squash will fail if it includes a commit with no children"
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis